mircodemarchi/TrajectoryClustering/README.md

     - `max-chunk-num`: int optional

-        The index of the last chunk to parse of the positions of original dataset.
-This is a limit to speed up the loading and filtering of original dataset.
+        The index of the original dataset last chunk to parse.
+This is a limit to speed up the load and filter of original dataset.
 If omitted, it will take every chunk.

     - `rental-num-to-analyze`: int optional